 GRADUATION IS NOT AUTOMATIC.
-Each student who expects to graduate must submit a separate application and \$30 graduation fee for each degree or certificate earned, even if you do not plan on participating in commencement.
+Each student who expects to graduate must submit a separate application and \$31.50 non-refundable graduation fee for each degree or certificate earned, even if you do not plan on participating in commencement.
 The graduation application is available in campus literature racks, or from the Registrar, Counseling, Career, and Assistant to the Dean of Students offices.
-Students who will complete all academic work by December must complete a graduation application for a degree and/or certificate by Monday, Oct.
-1, 2001.
-Students who will complete academic work by May must complete the application by March 4, 2002.
+Students who will complete all academic work by December, 2002 must complete a graduation application for a degree and/or certificate by Monday, September 30, 2002.
+Students who will complete academic work by May, 2003 must complete the application by March 3, 2003.
 Each student's application will be reviewed and the student's program of study will be checked and verified by the graduate auditor.
-If you applied but did not meet the requirements by the established deadline, your name will automatically be placed on the following year's potential graduation list.
-You do not need to reapply.
+Students need to reapply and pay a \$31.50 non-refundable re-application fee if they did not meet their graduation requirements.
+Students are required to reapply each semester and pay an additional Graduation application fee of \$31.50 by the deadline dates, and the student's name will be placed on the following semester's graduation list.
 There will be only one commencement ceremony in the spring of each year.
 Regardless of graduation completion dates, all graduates are invited to attend Spring Commencement.